 Service delivery is challenged by the lack of adequate PPE.
 Taking into consideration that CP services cannot always be delivered at 1.5 metres distance, surgical masks and gowns are needed for ﬁrst line responders.
 There is increased anxiety among staff for fear of infection.

-Child protection has only received 8 per cent funding of the total US$9.6 million that is required.
+Child Protection has only received 13 per cent funding of the total US$12.8 million that was required under the HRP and the COVID-19 Addendum.
 Without this funding, partners continue to face challenges in ensuring the mental health and well-being of all frontline workers.
 This includes access mental health and psychosocial care, provision of recreational materials for use by children in quarantine facilities, addressing stigma, additional vehicles to facilitate the movement of clients and procurement of adequate PPE to ensure COVID-19 prevention measures are adhered to when conducting home visits for critical cases that cannot be followed up remotely.
-While partners acknowledge the need to ﬁll this gap the lack of resources remains a limiting factor.
+While partners acknowledge the need to ﬁll this gap, the lack of resources remained a limiting factor during the year.

 Service delivery for Child Protection is challenged in lockdown setting, community cadres are not able to do home visits and virtual case management cannot reach the marginalized children.